 Advice Service: We continue to provide a specialist service to our members in the areas of housing, money and academic issues.
-The SU Advisor supported 459 student cases directly through casework (400 in 2021-22).
-Additionally, the Service provided online advice and guidance on key student issues, took part in a number of outreach activities such as World Mental Health day, LGBTQ History month, black history month, and National Student Money week.
+The SU Advisor supported 400 student cases directly through casework (424 in 2023-24).
+Additionally, the Service provided online advice and guidance on key student issues, took part in a number of outreach activities such as World Mental Health day, LGBTQ History month, Disabled History month, Black History month, and National Student Money week.

 Student Opportunities: A choice of around 150 clubs and societies offered a diversity of opportunities for social and skills development.
-3444 students registered as an AUSU club or society member during the year (45% of the student population).
+2843 students registered as an AUSU club or society member during the year (40% of the student population).
 We also supported student-led volunteering, helping over 600 students to lead their student groups.
 The Opportunities team is made up of four staff members, and provided support, advice and help with the safe running of activities especially around health and safety, recruitment, communication, delivery and finance including fundraising and development.
-This year we developed support for Welsh language community development and events.

-Democracy and Representation: We supported 188 Course and Institute Reps and 1,579 students voted in our main elections which equalled a turnout of 20% or over for the past six years, maintaining our position as holding one of the highest Students' Union election turnout percentages in the UK.
+Democracy and Representation: We supported 250 Course and Institute Reps and 1,508 students cast 15,381 votes in our main elections which equalled a turnout of 20% (24% 2022-23), maintaining our position as holding one of the highest Students' Union election turnout percentages in the UK.

-We continued to support students to campaign for change in the organisation, the University and in the student and local community.
+We continued to support students to campaign for change in the organisation, the University and in the student and local community including active campaigns in a range of History Months, Sexual Health and access to free reusable period products.

 Facilities: The majority of the Students' Union building would still benefit from refurbishment and the SU continued to work with the University to plan a major building refurbishment in the future.
-The SU invested in specialist consultant support to coordinate insight and ideas from all stakeholders to support furthering development plans in 2022/23.
-The main entrance to the SU finally benefitted from a full re-fit which has ensured accessibility and improved the look of the entrance and foyer space.
+The University invested in architects to develop Students' Union plans and priorities gathered for the building in 2022-23 to RIBA stage 2.

-Officer projects: In 2021-22, the Officers worked on a range of priorities including:
+Officer projects: In 2023-24, the Officers worked on a range of priorities including: